-Experts Guide to buying phone systems for small businesses.
+Experts Guide to buying phone systems for small businesses in 2020

 The phone is one of the few pieces of older technology that has stood the test of time & proved it is not going anywhere.
 It’s not only vital to most of our own daily lives but is also the bloodline of thousands of businesses for sales & customer service.
 Enterprise companies recognise the importance of the humble telephone & set up huge call centres with complex phone systems which offer excellent benefits, features & real time reporting/statistics.

 For SMEs that have stuck to the same BT business phone & broadband contract since opening – making the move to a new system can be daunting.
 We hope to help explain what types of small business phone systems are available & give you enough information that you can decide what’s right for your company.

 There are two main types of phone systems that smaller businesses use – traditional PBX & VoIP.
 Before getting quotes it’s important to understand the difference between the two.

 VoIP vs PBX Phone systems for small businesses.